Skip to main content

 Slippage

 The gap between your intended price and the price you actually fill at.
-FinLab backtests include a reasonable slippage assumption so you don't overestimate strategy performance.
+FinLab backtests build in fees and transaction tax but no slippage assumption; raise fee_ratio to stress-test costs so you don't overestimate strategy performance. 完整說明與台股實例 →

 Alpha